vscode-neovim/vscode-neovim/README.md

 #### Performance problems

+##### Affinity

 Make sure you have the extension running in its own thread using affinity (see [installation](#installation)).

+Extensions that share the same affinity value are associated with a shared extension host (extension manager from VSCode).
+Performance issues arise when a number of extensions have the same host.
+On going operations of one extension may slow down the operations of another.
+However, if an extension is assigned an affinity, its extension host runs in a separate worker thread.
+The operations of extension with host in one thread doesn't directly affect the operations of extension with its host running in another.

+##### Other Extensions

 If you have any performance problems (cursor jitter usually) make sure you're not using these kinds of extensions: